Kirby1997/DiscordUsernameAvailabilityChecker/README.md

 # DiscordUsernameAvailabilityChecker
+# Discord changed the API not long after this was released.
+This probably doesn't work any more.
 A Python script to check if words from a wordlist are available as a Discord username

 Discord is changing the way it handles usernames.
 It is removing the discrimitor and replacing usernames with unique names.